monkvision/monkjs/README.md

 > [→ Visit our official documentation for more!](https://monkvision.github.io/monkjs/)

 # Packages
-MonkJs follows a Front-End microservices architecture, meaning that it is divised into multiple NPM packages that you can choose to install, or not, based on what you need in your app.
+MonkJs follows a Front-End microservices architecture, meaning that it is divided into multiple NPM packages that you can choose to install, or not, based on what you need in your app.
 The list of available packages is given in [the official documentation](https://monkvision.github.io/monkjs/docs/category/packages).

 # Contributing
-This repository being open source, don't heistate to submit pull requests to suggest new features or bugfixes.
+This repository being open source, don't hesitate to submit pull requests to suggest new features or bugfixes.
 You are free to use the code available in this repository as long as you follow the terms and conditions listed in the [MonkJs license](LICENSE).